-2. Only the school nurse is authorized to decide whether a pupil should go home on grounds of sickness.

-3. A pupil who wishes to be excused lessons must bring a written excuse from their parents, in the case of one or two lessons, or a medical certificate for a longer period.
+- 2. Only the school nurse is authorized to decide whether a pupil should go home on grounds of sickness. - 3.
+A pupil who wishes to be excused lessons must bring a written excuse from their parents, in the case of one or

-4. The school may require a medical certificate if a student is absent from a pre-announced exam.

-5. In addition we refer expressly to article 30 of general school regulations of the European school.
+- 4. The school may require a medical certificate if a student is absent from a pre-announced exam. - 5.
+In addition we refer expressly to article 30 of general school regulations of the European school.
 We would like to remind parents that additional holidays are not allowed.
 We request that holidays only be taken according to those on the school calendar.